DaiJiabin/mysite/content/posts/Machine Learning.md

 - Too many Features: Just delete some of them, or use __regulization ( discuss later ).__

-## Week 2 Logistic Regression & Overfitting & Regularization
+## Logistic Regression & Overfitting & Regularization

 ### Logistic Regression - Classification